stoffee/terraform-hcp-vault-eks/README.md

     vault_root_token = &LT;sensitive&LT;
     </pre>

+    A sample time output shows 22 minutes:

+    <pre>terraform apply -auto-approve  7.71s user 3.53s system 0% cpu 22:11.66 total</pre>

     <a name="AccessVault"></a>

     ### Obtain HCP Vault GUI URL:

+26. Be at the browser window you would like to add a new tab containing the Vault UI.
-26. Open a browser window to your HCP Vault cluster URL obtained automatically (on a Mac):
+27. Open a browser window to your HCP Vault cluster URL obtained automatically (on a Mac):

     ```bash
     open $(terraform output --raw vault_public_url)
     ```
     Alternately, if you're using a client within AWS:
     ```bash
     open $(terraform output --raw vault_private_url)
     ```
+    Either way, you should see this form:

     <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1675396720/vault-hcp-signin-468x397_g5twps.jpg"><img width="400" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1675396720/vault-hcp-signin-468x397_g5twps.jpg"></a>

-27. PROTIP: Optionally, save the URL in your browser for quicker access in the future.
+28. PROTIP: Optionally, save the URL in your browser for quicker access in the future.

-28. Copy the admin Token into your Clipboard for "Sign in to Vault" (on a Mac).
+29. Copy the admin Token into your Clipboard for "Sign in to Vault" (on a Mac).
     ```bash
     terraform output --raw vault_root_token | pbcopy
     ```
+    That is equivalent to clicking <strong>Generate token</strong> under "New admin token" on your HCP Vault Overview page.

-    CAUTION: Do not share that token with others.
+    CAUTION: Do not share this token with others.
 Create a separate account for each user.

-29. Click in the <strong>Token</strong> field within the "Sign in" form, then paste the token.
+30. Click in the <strong>Token</strong> field within the "Sign in" form, then paste the token.
-30. Click the blue "Sign in".
+31. Click the blue "Sign in".

     <a name="ConfirmHCP"></a>